hidden9090/SCREENCONNECT-VIRUS-RAT-NEWSCREENCONNECT-UPDATED-EV-CERTIFICATE-OF-SCREENCONNECT-NEWRAT/README.md

 SCREEN CONNECT FOR SALE

-FIRST CHECK THAN PAY
+DEMO AVAILABLE
 Why spam on victim logs when u can have access on his whole device !!!

 We offer screen connect panels (“monthly subscription ”) ur panel will never get detected or suspended

-Price : 30$
+Price : 300$

-7 DAYS FREE TRIAL ALSO AVAILABLE
 Today I’m launching HIDDEN9090 scripted SCREEN CONNECT ??

 FEATURES :